 Harini de Silva’s background is in immunology and infectious disease.
 She has broad experience in the areas of autoimmunity, allergy, malaria vaccines and infections in the immunocompromised host.
 In 2002, Harini joined a multidisciplinary team at Monash Microbiology to work on a malaria vaccine development project funded by the Gates Foundation.
 In 2009 Harini moved to the Burnet Immunomonitoring Facility and managed the quality accreditation project that enabled this facility to become the first NATA accredited R&D laboratory in Victoria.
-Harini’s current research focuses on diagnostic and biomarker assays for opportunistic infections in immunocompromised patients such as those undergoing stem cell transplantation.
+Harini’s current research focuses on diagnostic and biomarker assays for opportunistic and vaccine preventable infections in immunocompromised patients such as those undergoing stem cell transplantation.

 Harini has a wide range of skills including cellular and molecular immunology, development and validation of immunoassays, project management, quality management, clinical trial and clinical registry co-ordination and immunology teaching.